-As the proposed project would not degrade recreational facilities and is consistent with the development density established under the Western SoMa Community Plan, there would be no additional impacts on recreation beyond those analyzed in the Western SoMa PEIR.
+Since the proposed project is consistent with the development density established and analyzed under the Western SoMa Community Plan, it would not degrade any recreational facilities.
+Therefore, the proposed project would not result in any impacts on recreational facilities beyond those analyzed in the Western SoMa PEIR.